How to Give Preschoolers Biblical Literacy

 Believe Jesus.

-At this point, it is not necessary that the children fully understand all of these themes and their connection.
-You are beginning to give them truths and connections that will be the foundation of greater iblical understanding as they mature.
+At this stage, it is not necessary that the children fully understand all of these themes and their connections.
+You're beginning to give them truths and connections that will be the foundation for greater biblical understanding as they mature.

-• Use pictures to review key people and events, as well as chronological order
+• Use pictures or activities that review key people and events, as well as the chronological order of the stories.

-• Demonstrate through your words and actions the uniqueness and trustworthiness of the Bible.
-We can do this through how we talk about the Bible, and even by how we treat our Bible as we teach...
+• Show the Bible's uniqueness and trustworthiness through your words and actions.
+You can do this through how you talk about the Bible, and even by how you treat your Bible as you teach:

-The Bible is the true.
+The Bible is true.
 It never lies.
 We can always trust what it says.

 See All